ErvaErgul/Bookstore-Fullstack/README.md

 If the Jwt is valid, the user is authorized, if not the server sends back a 401 response.

 ## Exception Handling
-Exceptions are handled globally with a single class and the server sends back a HttpResponse with the proper HttpStatus for the given exception.
+Exceptions are handled globally with a single class and the server sends back a HttpResponse with the appropriate HttpStatus for the given exception.

 ![image](https://user-images.githubusercontent.com/80357887/176176605-3de3d586-7d1f-491f-863f-91bc5b56b91b.png)